-Borracho beans, also called drunken beans (because of the beer added) or frijoles borracho are pinto beans that are simmered in meat, beer, stock and aromatics.
-The end result is a delicious and hearty beans main dish that goes perfectly with some warm tortillas to scoop them up.
-You're gonna want to try this borracho beans recipe, trust me!
+Borracho beans, also called drunken beans or frijoles borracho are pinto beans that are simmered in meat, beer, stock, and aromatics.
+They are a delicious and hearty main dish or side.

 What are Borracho Beans